Mojavesoft-Group/MiniGuinea/README.md

 # Known issues
 On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
 Starting with MiniGuinea v0.2, all of the icon files are in place.

-In all current versions of MiniGuinea, you cannot view your Google Analytics dashboard properly.
+In MiniGuinea versions predating v0.6, you cannot view your Google Analytics dashboard properly.
 A fix was made during early development, but somehow got dropped from the codebase before v0.1 was released.
-An improved fix will be available in v0.6 and later.
+An improved fix is available in v0.6 and later.